ArgonDesign/alogic/doc/memories.md

       wrptr++;
     }

-    // Check the pointers are equal
-    bool eq = rdptr == wrptr;
+    // Check if the pointers are equal bool eq = rdptr == wrptr;

     // full/empty only change if reading or writing on a cycle but not both